gallantlab/tikreg/docs/_sources/index.rst.txt

-.. tikreg documentation master file, created by sphinx-quickstart on Sat May 25 17:01:59 2019.
+.. tikreg documentation main file, created by sphinx-quickstart on Sat May 25 17:01:59 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.